Civil Rights

 Age Discrimination In Employment (ADEA)

-The Age Discrimination in Employment Act of 1967 (ADEA) protects certain applicants and employees 40 years of age and older from discrimination on the basis of age in hiring, promotion, discharge, compensation, or terms, conditions or privileges of employment.
+The Age Discrimination in Employment Act of 1967 (ADEA) protects certain applicants and employees 40 years of age and older from discrimination.
+The law protects you from discrimination based on age in hiring, promotion, discharge, compensation, or terms, conditions or privileges of employment.

 Procedural Due Process